C-EO/gitea-gcloud-ubuntu/README.md

 Once maintenance is completed, reset and reload the web server, and check [https://mydomain.dev &#128279;](https://mydomain.dev)

-> Once completed, you can also shutdown the new instance, until you want to perform maintenance again. ~~Alternatively, you can redirect the maintenance page to Gitea: Connect to the new instance over SSH; modify the web server; under mydomain2.dev, input: `redir https://mydomain.dev temporary`; and reload the web server.~~ (no sense in running a server that is not being used)
+> Once completed, you can also shutdown the new instance with a simple command: `gcloud compute instances stop gitea-maintenance`, until you want to perform maintenance again ~~Alternatively, you can redirect the maintenance page to Gitea: Connect to the new instance over SSH; modify the web server; under mydomain2.dev, input: `redir https://mydomain.dev temporary`; and reload the web server.~~ (no sense in running a server that is not being used; run `gcloud compute instances start gitea-maintenance` to restart the instance)

 Lastly, create one snapshot of the new instance.
 (Since the new instance is static, one should be sufficient.)